 Let’s face it: filing sucks.

 Nobody enjoys sorting documents.
 Papercuts happen, similar-sounding names get confusing, and the permanent marker smell always goes to your head way sooner than you’d anticipated.
 But it’s a necessary evil to achieving an organized workspace – and it can be super satisfying when done right.
+So let's create a home and office filing system types.

 Whether it’s your home office or your work office, having a filing system for your documents is key.
 You never want to be caught in a situation where you can’t find something you need as quickly as you need it.
 If you’re ever unlucky enough to be audited, for example, you want to make the process as painless as possible by having the requested documents clearly labeled and right at your fingertips.